MadMockers/BareBonesOS/README.txt

 Returns: None
 Since: v1.0

-'StringZ' refers to a zero terminated string, where is char is 16 bits.
+'StringZ' refers to a zero terminated string, where each character is 16 bits.
 As each character is written, if the high 9 bits of are unset (i.e, the character has no format), a default format of 0xF000 is applied, which is white on black.
 The cursor is progressed by the number of characters in the string.
-If the string runs off the buttom of the screen, the screen is scrolled in order to display the entire string.
+If the string runs off the bottom of the screen, the screen is scrolled in order to display the entire string.
 If 'NewLine' is non zero, the cursor will be rounded up to the next line after being progressed.